RakhithJK/BishopFox-sliver-wiki/Armory.md

 The armory is the Sliver Alias and Extension package manager, which was introduced in Sliver v1.5 it allows you to automatically install various 3rd party tools such as BOFs and more.

+The armory downloads packages from `github.com` and `api.github.com` so you'll need an internet connection in order for the command to work.
+The command does support proxies (see `--help`) and after an alias or extension is installed an internet connection is not required to execute the alias/extension.

 ## The Official Armory

 The official armory ships with Sliver binaries and is included by default in the `Makefile` when compiling from source.
 You can interact with the Armory using the `armory` command.
 Packages installed from the official armory are compiled and cryptographically signed by the Sliver authors.
 While we make a best effort to review 3rd party code, you are responsible for reviewing and understanding any 3rd party code before using it.